SabaDeMa/RepData_PeerAssessment1/PA1_template.md

----
-title: "Reproducible Research Course Project 1"
+# First Assignment for the Reproducible Research Course Project 1
-output: html_document
----

 ### Loading and preprocessing the data